 Gathering information

 When observing, information is collected.
-You read the text and pay attention to
+You read the text and pay attention:

-• Words that mark reasons (because, therefore, therefore…)
+- Words that mark reasons (because, therefore, hence …)

 These things are unique to each text.
 Here you will also find the core concepts that the Bible passage is about.